apnarm/autodock-hipache/README.md

 Now whenever you start a new container autodock will listen for Docker events and discover containers that have been started.
 The `autodock-hipache` plugin will specifically listen for starting containers that have a `VIRTUALHOST` environment variable and reconfigure the running `hipache` container.

+An optional `ALIAS` environment value can be given as an extra virtualhost typically used for a `www.` alias to a domain.

 Start a "Hello World" Web Application:

     $ docker run -d -e VIRTUALHOST=hello.local prologic/hello